umeshawasthi/jsr303-validator-plugin/README.md

 you annotate domain model properties with declarative validation constraints and the runtime enforces them.
 There are a number of built-in constraints you can take advantage of.
 You may also define your own custom constraints.

-To illustrate, consider a simple PersonForm model with two properties:
+To illustrate, consider a simple PersonForm model with two properties defined:

 ```xml
 public class PersonForm {